syeongkim/syeongkim/README.md

 ## SEOYEONG KIM 👋

-I'm interested in web pragramming, especially in Backend/Server.
+I'm interested in Backend/Server and Infrastructure.
 Feel free to contact me!